This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 Bid rigging takes place when competitors agree to participate in certain offers, or even refrain from participating in public bids, that are likely to have guarantee that the contract will be awarded to a specific competitor.
 This type of practice can be difficult to identify when the public authority has agreed to help the competitors control the market.
 However, indirect evidence can be obtained when the bidding is always awarded to the same company or when certain competitors have contracts awarded to them in a clear rotation (carousel practice), as well as when the competitors bid at higher prices or conditions that cannot compete with those offered by a competitor.

-It is important to note that one additional absolute monopolistic practice was included in the New Act, which is the exchange of information with the purpose or effect of fixing prices, restricting supply, dividing markets or bid rigging.
+It is important to note that one additional absolute monopolistic practice was included in the MAA, which is the exchange of information with the purpose or effect of fixing prices, restricting supply, dividing markets or bid rigging.

 Generally, a company has substantial power in the market when it has the ability to raise prices, reduce or control the supply or otherwise restrict fair trade or free competition without the ability or possibility for its competitors to counter such actions.
 In order for the Commission to determine whether a company has substantial power in the market, it needs to consider:

-• the recent behaviour of the competitors that participate in the relevant market; and
+- the recent behaviour of the economic agent(s) that participate in said market; and

-‘Relevant market’ is not defined in the MAA or in the New Act.
+‘Relevant market’ is not defined in the MAA.
 However, Mexican courts have defined it as the geographical area in which similar products or services are available to supply or demand, considering both the available products or services and the geographical area in which they can be obtained.
 Therefore, in order for a relevant market to be defined, there needs to be a set of goods or services identical or similar available to consumers in an area large enough for the consumer to be able to obtain said goods or services.

-Pursuant to the New Act, in order for the Commission to establish a relevant market, it needs to take into consideration:
+Pursuant to the MAA, in order for the COFECE to establish a relevant market, it needs to take into consideration:

-• the costs and possibilities that consumers have to search for the same or similar products in other markets;
+- the costs and probabilities that users or consumers have to access other markets;

 The MAA indicates the following activities as relative monopolistic practices: